Loading...

 Mock interviews, technical assessments, project reviews, and job opportunities with partner semiconductor industries to ensure placement readiness.

-A week-by-week breakdown of the topics covered in our 144-hour internship.
+A week-by-week breakdown of the topics covered in our Physical design and STA internship.

-Week-8 12 Hours Placement Pre-placement checks.
-Application options for placement.
+Week-13 Placement Pre-placement checks.
 Placement constraints.
-Timing-driven and Congestion driven placement.
-Placement optimization techniques.
-Congestion analysis & fixes.
-Analysing timing DRVs and timing.
+Timing-driven and congestion-driven placement.
+Congestion analysis and fixes.

 Ready to Master Physical Design & STA?